-Kate is the Center's current Acting Director (formerly Deputy Director), focusing on organizational management; development of data and evaluation systems; process improvement; and new initiatives, grant management, and special projects.
+Kate focuses on organizational management; development of data and evaluation systems; process improvement; and new initiatives, grant management, and special projects.

 Prior to joining the Swearer Center, Kate was the Executive Director of the Lawrenceville Corporation, a non-profit community development corporation in Pittsburgh, PA.
 Kate managed staff and volunteers, oversaw the organizational budget and fundraising activities, and collaboratively developed and implemented neighborhood revitalization strategies.